 Increase Cache Duration

-The Cache Duration specifies how long query data is considered "fresh".
+The Cache Duration is a dashboard setting that specifies how long query data is considered "fresh".
 For Dashboards that are currently open, new queries are sent to the database at this frequency.
 Increase this value to send queries to your database less often.

 Create indexes or clustered indexes in your database.
 Indexes are like a table of contents for your database rows, which allows for faster data lookup.